 You must register your own details and details of any property you are letting.
 Failure to register is a criminal offence and will disqualify an individual, organisation and/or agency from acting as a landlord.
 Please note, registration is NOT considered valid until full payment is received.

-You can apply online by visiting the Landlord Registration website.
-By choosing this method you will receive a 10% discount on your registration fees.
+You can apply on the Landlord Registration website.
 Please note fees are payable at the time of application and must be made electronically.

 IMPORTANT!
 Please do not use the address of the property you are intending to rent out as your contact address.
 This will result in any correspondence we send to you being returned marked addressee has gone away.

 Once your registration is approved, it will be valid for three years from the approval date.
-You will receive an approval letter.
+You will receive an approval letter by email.
 The approval letter is the most important document you will receive as it is proof you hold a valid registration.
-It must be filed in a safe place together with your user credentials for future reference.
-If you use an agent to manage your property you should provide them with a copy of the approval letter for their records.
+It is good practice to record your landlord registration number and the expiry date in your phone or computer's calendar for future reference.
+If you use an agent to manage your property you should provide them with a copy of your registration number for their records.
 The registration number is purely a reference number and NOT proof of valid registration.